-Q10.
-How are interim and direct final rules treated?
+013. How are interim and direct final rules treated?

 A: In general, significant interim and direct final rules must be offset.
-However, a significant interim final rule or direct final rule may qualify for an exemption with respect to the timing for identifying and issuing the EO 13771 deregulatory actions.
+However, a significant interim final rule or direct final rule may qualify for an exemption with respect to the timing for identifying and issuing the EO 14192 deregulatory actions, as discussed in the response to Question 36.
+If necessary, the costs of such actions, and the requirement to identify for repeal at least 10 existing regulations, will be moved to the subsequent fiscal year for purposes of determining EO 14192 compliance.

-Q11.
-How are significant rules that finalize interim final rules (IFR) treated?
+014. How are significant rules that finalize interim final rules (IFR) treated?

-A: If the final rule neither increases nor decreases the cost of the IFR, then the action does not need to be offset nor does it qualify as an EO 13771 deregulatory action.
+A: If the final rule neither increases nor decreases the cost of the IFR, then the action does not need to be offset, nor does it qualify as an EO 14192 deregulatory action.
 If the final rule includes changes that increase the cost of the IFR, then the final rule must be offset (however, if the final rule imposes only de minimis costs relative to the IFR, the final rule may qualify for an exemption).
-If the final rule reduces the cost of the IFR, then the rule and the cost savings relative to the IFR may qualify as an EO 13771 deregulatory action.
+If the final rule reduces the cost of the IFR, then the rule and the cost savings relative to the IFR may qualify as an EO 14192 deregulatory action.

-Q12.
-Must agencies identify EO 13771 deregulatory actions for significant advance notices of proposed rulemaking (ANPRM)?
+Q15.
+Must agencies identify EO 14192 deregulatory actions for significant advance notices of proposed rulemaking (ANPRM)?

-A: No. With respect to rulemaking, the requirements of EO 13771 do not apply to pre-notice of proposed rulemaking activities such as ANPRMs.
+A: No. With respect to rulemaking, the requirements of EO 14192 do not apply to pre-notice of proposed rulemaking activities such as ANPRMs.

-Q13.
+Q16.
 How are regulatory actions that implement Federal spending programs or establish fees and penalties treated?

-A: In general, Federal spending regulatory actions that cause only income transfers between taxpayers and program beneficiaries (e.g., regulations associated with Pell grants and Medicare spending) are considered "transfer rules" and are not covered by EO 13771.
-Additionally, an action that establishes a new fee or changes the existing fee for a service, without imposing any new costs, does not need to be offset; nor does an action that establishes new penalties or fines or changes those already in existence.
+A: Federal spending regulatory actions sometimes cause only income transfers between taxpayers and program beneficiaries (e.g., regulations associated with Pell grants and Medicare spending).
+An action that establishes a new fee or changes the existing fee for a service, without imposing any new costs on net, does not need to be offset; nor does an action that establishes new penalties or fines or changes those already in existence.

 However, in some cases, such regulatory actions may impose requirements apart from transfers, or transfers may distort markets causing inefficiencies.
 In those cases, the actions would need to be offset to the extent they impose more than de minimis costs.
 Examples of ancillary requirements that may require offsets include new reporting or recordkeeping requirements or new conditions, other than user fees, for receiving a grant, a loan, or a permit.
-Analogously, if an action reduces the stringency of requirements or conditions for transfer recipients or permit holders, the action may qualify as an EO 13771 deregulatory action.
-Also, an action that causes transfers that, for example, induce moral hazard or other inefficient behavior may need to be offset and an action that reduces such transfers may qualify as an EO 13771 deregulatory action.
+Analogously, if an action reduces the stringency of requirements or conditions for transfer recipients or permit holders, the action may qualify as an EO 14192 deregulatory action.
+Also, an action that causes transfers that, for example, induce moral hazard or other inefficient behavior may need to be offset and an action that reduces such transfers may qualify as an EO 14192 deregulatory action.